-Also, a context menu is added to the “Home” button.
-The menu allows to go to any of parent URLs or to canonical URL of the page, open regular start page of the browser, and provides a number of additional features.
+The extension’s menu allows to go to any of parent URLs or to canonical URL of the page, open regular start page of the browser, and provides a number of additional features.

-- Pressing the “Home” button of the browser opens home page (domain root) of a site opened in currently active tab.
+Pressing the extension’s button opens home page (domain root) of a site opened in currently active tab.
 For example, it’s easy to go from the page

-- If current page is already home page or current page has no home page (e. g. on empty new tab), the “Home” button is disabled.
+If current page is already home page or current page has no home page (e. g. on empty new tab), the button automatically disables.

-- list of hierarchical parts of current page’s URL with ability to go to any of corresponding parent pages;
+- list of hierarchical parts of current page’s URL with ability to go to any of corresponding parent URLs.

 - “Remove hash (anchor)” to remove part of the URL after first

 - “Try via HTTPS” for attempt to open current page via the secure HTTPS protocol.

 - “Try with no www” for attempt to open current page without the

 www.prefix in domain of the site.

 - “Canonical URL” to go to URL specified in the

 - “Minimal URL” to go to a minimal working URL (without unneeded parts like page title duplicated in the URL just for SEO purposes) for some pages of some sites.
 Supported are Amazon, eBay, Discogs, Intel ARK, MSDN, Yandex Market.

 “Copy” submenu that allows to copy to clipboard:

 - page title (text of the